papadum-is-nice/TGC-Milestone-Project-1/README.md

 I wasn't able to test on Android phones because all the products I own are from Apple and I'm surrounded by Apple fans as well.

 However, I used Google Chrome's developer tools to test responsiveness for devices including Galaxy S5, Pixel 2, ipad Pro and iphones of all sizes.

+### While working this webpage off of my wife's laptop, I realised that my commits to Github were in her Github's username.
+Please disregard the 2nd contributor in my Github account  ###

 ## Deployment ##
 This webpage was created using Visual Studio Code IDE.
 Git was used for version control and pushed to a repository hosted on